Skip to content

 • Model distinction-pitched answer with specific values for every question

-• Physics cards: HU ranges, CT dose descriptors, MRI sequence parameters, Doppler angles
+• AIT (HU ranges, CT dose descriptors, MRI sequence parameters, Doppler angles) plus anatomy nomenclature and imaging plane identification

 • All modalities covered: CR, CT, MRI, US, nuclear medicine, PET, mammography